dorkamotorka/ebpf-labs/labs/advanced-course/portable-ebpf-programs-46216e54/index.md

 And for your eBPF program to work across kernel versions—where struct layouts may differ—the target kernel must also be compiled with BTF support.
 Without it, the program won’t be able to resolve the correct fields offsets at runtime.

-::remark-box
+::details-box
 ---
-kind: info
+:summary: Still confused?
 ---
-💡 To avoid confusion, the BTF data shown above is only a metadata record of kernel structs and their layout that our eBPF program uses.
+💡 The BTF data shown above is only a metadata record of kernel structs and their layout that our eBPF program uses.
 While the BTF information from the target kernel is different and can be inspected (on the target kernel) with:
 ```bash
 sudo bpftool btf dump file /sys/kernel/btf/vmlinux
 ```